VIDEO: ‘Harvard lib’ gets first job, until ‘white male’ boss dares to ask why she’s 2 hrs late | John Hawkins' Right Wing News

 “This is the white male patriarchy at work,” she claimed.

-But the indignant, triggered millennial had a plan to teach her boss a lesson, because you just knw that she just couldn’t let the injustice, ride.
+But the indignant, triggered millennial had a plan to teach her boss a lesson, because you just know that she just couldn’t let the injustice, ride.

 - 0SHARES